-A conductor and educator, JoAnna Cochenet is known for her collaboration and flexibility with ensembles of all ages, abilities, and repertoire from youth to professional levels.
-Her passionate and commanding yet graceful leadership and teaching from the podium are often recognized by the orchestras and the communities she serves.
+A conductor and educator, JoAnna Cochenet is known for her collaboration and flexibility with ensembles and soloists for youth, professional, and amateur levels.
+Her passionate, commanding, and skillful leadership and teaching from the podium are often recognized by the orchestras and the communities she serves.

-Cochenet has been engaged as Guest Conductor and Clinician for several All-County and All-City Orchestra Festivals and other school orchestra concerts and community orchestras in New York, Nebraska, Maryland, Iowa, and Wisconsin.
-Cochenet has also conducted in Minnesota, Massachusetts, North Carolina, Pennsylvania, and Connecticut.
-Formerly in upstate New York as the Conductor of the Northeast String Orchestra and a church Music Director, she can now be found directing and teaching throughout the Maryland, Washington, D.C., and Virginia region.
-Previously, she served as a Conductor and Cover and Guest Conductor with the Omaha Area Youth Orchestras in Nebraska, and as an Artist Faculty at the Omaha Conservatory of Music as a conductor and lead instructor on staff for string ensembles and other music classes, in addition to leading a full private studio.
+She was formerly in upstate New York in the Hudson Valley as the Conductor of the Northeast String Orchestra and a church Music Director, and previously served as a Conductor and Cover and Guest Conductor with the Omaha Area Youth Orchestras in Nebraska, and as an Artist Faculty at the Omaha Conservatory of Music as a conductor and lead instructor on staff for string ensembles and other music classes, in addition to leading a full private studio.

-Ms. Cochenet will be a conducting participant in the Conducting Workshop and Concerts CWC 2018 in Kiev, working with Christopher Lyndon-Gee and The National Presidential Orchestra of Ukraine, performing in the Kiev's International Summer Stage Festival.
+Ms. Cochenet was a conducting participant in the Conducting Workshop and Concerts CWC 2018 in Kiev, working with Christopher Lyndon-Gee, The National Presidential Orchestra of Ukraine, and opera soloists, performing in the Kiev's International Summer Stage Festival.
 She was also selected as the only female Full Participant in the first Smoky Mountain International Conducting Institute and Competition (NC) in May of 2017, working under Dwight Oltman.
 Other workshop participation includes the European American Musical Alliance Retreat (NYC (Paris)), the Omaha Symphony’s “Educator as Maestro” (NE), Bard Conducting Institute (NY), Baltimore Chamber Orchestra (MD), Conducting Gestures Workshop (PA), Beyond the Baton Seminar (CT).
 Additional conducting teachers, workshop instructors, and mentors include Thomas Wilkins, Harold Farberman, Markand Thakar, Diane Wittry, Philip Lasser, Benjamin C.S.
 Boyle, Eduardo Navega, Raymond Harvey, Leon Botstein, Aviva Segall, David Barg, Margery Deutsch, Dr. William Carson, Dr. Marc Falk, and Richard Hoffman.